hashintel/hash/README.md

 npm run test
 ```

 We use ESLint to help find errors and enforce code style.
-Your editor or IDE likely
-has an ESLint plugin which will show these errors and warnings automatically.
+Your editor or IDE likely has an ESLint plugin which will show these errors and warnings automatically.
 Alternatively, you can run ESLint from your terminal:
 ```
 npm run lint
 ```

-The repo is split between [JavaScript functions](https://github.com/hashintel/stdlib/tree/master/stdlib/ts) - written in typescript - and [Python functions](https://github.com/hashintel/stdlib/tree/master/stdlib/py).
+The repo is split between [JavaScript functions](https://github.com/hashintel/stdlib/tree/master/stdlib/ts) - written in TypeScript - and [Python functions](https://github.com/hashintel/stdlib/tree/master/stdlib/py).

 ## Discussion
-Discuss the HASH and the standard library on our [forum](https://community.hash.ai/) or our [slack](http://hashpublic.slack.com/).
+You can get support with or discuss HASH and the HASH stdlib on our [community forum](https://community.hash.ai/) or [Slack group](https://hash.ai/slack).